kaninkaninhest/DIS_predictor/README.md

 ### DIKU
     Marcus Fennestad (mpw603),
     Jacob Daniel Taarnberg (pkz685)
-    & Rasmus Appelby Kallehave(zwt566)
+    & Rasmus Appelby Kallehave (zwt566)

 ## Requirements
-- Python 3.12 (other versions might also work but this is what we used)
+- Python 3.12 (other versions might also work but this is the one we have used)
 - PostgreSQL
 - A terminal / command prompt